Cooch Behar College

-Cooch Behar College is an undergraduate college located in Cooch Behar, West Bengal.
-It was established in 1970 and offers bachelor's degree in Commerce (B.Com) and Arts (BA).
+Cooch Behar College is an undergraduate college located in Cooch Behar, in the Indian state of West Bengal.
+It was established in 1970 and offers Bachelor's Degree in Science (BSC), Commerce (B.Com) and Arts (BA).
 The college is affiliated to Cooch Behar Panchanan Barma University.
 In 2016 the college has been awarded B++ grade by the National Assessment and Accreditation Council.
 The college is recognized by the University Grants Commission (UGC).